jer4q/nekoget/README.md

 ## Installation
 Well, this isn't hard.
-You can just download the script, and move it inside of `/bin`.
+You can just download the script, add executable permission (`chmod +x /path/to/nekoget`), and then move it inside of `/usr/bin`.
 However, you will need the *pyperclip* module, it's the only dependency apart from *Python* itself. *Pyperclip* is used for the copy url mechanism.